intotito/applied_project/trash/data_art.md

 ### Biometric Data Collection

+The biometric data expected from the activity monitor is expected to be of five (5) different categories which from previous studies suggest might affect indvidual performance in the gaming scenairo.
+They are:
+- `Maximum Heart Rate` : The maximum heart rate of the user over the observation period.
+- `Average Heart Rate` : The average heart rate of the user over the observation period.
+- `Active Steps`:  Total number of steps taken by the user.
+- `Heart Rate Variability (HRV)` : Heart Rate Variability of the user.
+- `Sleep`: Total number of sleep the previous night.

 ### Test Data Collection

 The test data is generated at the completion of the test session in the Test Application.
 A test session consists of three categories of tests, which will be undertaken sequentially in different stages.
 For quality assurance, the test will be undertaken in a controlled environment using the same hardware in similar condition over the course of the trials.